-Your location can make or break your laser tag business’s success.
+Your location can make or break your laser tag business’s profitability and success.
 Not only do you need to ensure that there’s enough space in the actual building to house the laser tag arena and common areas, but you also want a site that is close to shopping and restaurants to provide foot traffic and offers ample parking options.

 Select Your Laser Tag Equipment

 Your choice for commercial laser tag equipment is critical.
 A low-end system that simply allows players to zap each other may save you on price, but it will cost you in the long run on maintenance and lack of repeat play features.

 A high-end system that includes the most cutting-edge hardware, POS integration, player handicapping, advanced role-playing games, interactive features, social media integration, diagnostic tools and ongoing support is what will drive word-of-mouth, repeat play and, most importantly, ROI.